MathBunny/arduino-robots/README.md

 * Code design allows for easy use of methods
 * Turning mechanism allows wheels to rotate on the spot by reversing a wheel

-###Known bugs:
-* If the robot is too long and the turning radius is too large, the robot may skip a line